amadeuio/binary-search-trees/README.md

 ### About 📖

 Binary search trees are a data structure that allow for efficient search, insertion, and deletion.
 When the tree is balanced, these operations have a time complexity of `O(logn)`, which is way better than the one of a regular list `O(n)`.

-Eight project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).

 ### Methods 🔧